sbragagnolo/bc-tutorial-2018/patterns1.md

 ```

 The most used practice to ensure data privacy is to Hash the information.
 A hash will have no meaning to anyone looking at.
 However, if we need the original data, we can use a secondary private database linking to the hash.

+## 2. Random Generation

+At first glance random number generation may not seem like a problem.
+However, it is very tricky to create a truly random number in Solidity (if you don’t want people to cheat).

+Miners have access to many environment variables (e.g., timestamp, blockhash) and also the contract's internal state before executing your contract.
+Moreover, a miner can (and probably will) manipulate some of the environmnet variables to get an advantage.
+Therefore, we should not rely on these variable to generate random numbers.

+There are many Random number generation patterns for Solidity.
+Each pattern varies a lot depending on the requirements and usage of the random numbers.
+Thus, I will not present any, I just want to reinforce the caution.
+Here is a [link](https://medium.com/@promentol/lottery-smart-contract-can-we-generate-random-numbers-in-solidity-4f586a152b27) to discussing a Lotery smart contract and random generation.

+## 3. State Machine